s2l1/Headless-Samourai-Dojo/README.md

 $ apt-get install ufw
 $ ufw default deny incoming
 $ ufw default allow outgoing
-$ ufw allow from 192.168.0.0/24 to any port 22 comment 'SSH access restricted to local LAN'
+$ ufw allow from 192.168.0.0/24 to any port 22 comment 'SSH access restricted to local LAN only'
 $ ufw allow proto tcp from 172.28.0.0/16 to any port 8332 comment 'allow dojo to talk to external bitcoind'
+$ ufw allow from 192.168.0.0/24 to any port 8899 comment 'allow whirlpool-gui on local network to access whirlpool-cli on Odroid'
+$ ufw allow 28333
+$ ufw allow 28334
 $ ufw enable
 $ systemctl enable ufw
 $ ufw status